 WOODCHUCK DAY.
 Woodchuck is another name for a groundhog.
 Lumberjacks celebrate this holiday exactly seven weeks after Groundhog Day, when enough time has passed for the woodchuck to get a bit frisky after a winter of hibernation.
 On this day, lumberjacks from Maine to Oregon stalk woodchucks to see how much wood a woodchuck chucks, if a woodchuck could chuck wood.

 SEWER RAT DAY.
 This is strictly a local holiday for residents of New York City and Newark.
 Depending on the temperature and humidity, Sewer Rat Day can occur anytime in the late summer, usually in early August.
-This is the day when the highest concentration of rats emerges from the sewer systems to taunt the citizens of their respective cities.
+This is the day when the highest concentration of rats emerge from the sewer systems to taunt the citizens of their respective cities.
 This is also a very special day for pest control companies and alley cats.

 MUSKRAT DAY.
 A muskrat is basically a slippery rat that lives in or near water.
-Consequently, Muskrat Day is celebrated by slippery people who live clandestinely along rivers and pay no taxes.
+Consequently, Muskrat Day is celebrated by slippery people who live clandestinely along rivers or creeks and pay no taxes.
 This holiday is observed on April 15, when federal taxes are due.
 The celebration includes drinking tax-free moonshine and taking an annual bath.

 SWAMP RAT DAY.
 A swamp rat is basically a slippery rat that lives in a swamp.
 Consequently, Swamp Rat Day is observed by slippery people who live clandestinely in the middle of a swamp and pay no taxes.
 This holiday occurs after the first sign of frog mating season.
 It’s celebrated by drinking tax-free moonshine and kissing a loved one or a frog, whichever croaks the loudest.

 BEAVER DAY.
 Dam engineers across the nation celebrate this occasion, always the first day in the early winter when the beaver has completed construction of its dam for that year and goes into hibernation.
 Most dam engineers have been in hibernation since 1939, when construction of the last of the great dams was completed.
-Rumor has it that some of the more militant dam engineers have formed a secret society that is scheming to create another mighty river system in a secluded location where no one will notice until it has been completed, somewhere like North Dakota or behind the Dick Cheney Library.
+Rumor has it that some of the more militant dam engineers have formed a secret society, called the Illuminated Damned, that is scheming to create another mighty river system in a secluded location where no one will notice until it has been completed, somewhere like North Dakota or behind the Dick Cheney Library.